-During this halt in travel, you may wonder how to receive a reimbursement for canceling a flight or what happens to your hard-earned airline elite status.
+With all of this in mind, you may wonder how to receive a reimbursement for canceling a flight or what happens to your hard-earned airline elite status.

 Whether you purchased a flight with airline miles, a debit or credit card or rewards, there are options for you to cancel in exchange for reimbursement.

-Scenario 1: You booked your flight with airline miles
+Scenario 1: You booked your flight with a debit card or airline miles

-If you used airline miles to purchase a flight, go directly to the airline you booked with for flight cancellation information.
+If you used a debit card or airline miles to purchase a flight, you should go directly to the airline you booked with for flight cancellation information.

 Many U.S. airlines are offering reimbursements, no-fee cancellations or credit-earning opportunities for flights canceled due to COVID-19.
 You can read official statements and other information from the following U.S. airlines, below, including any elite status extensions.